vincexiv/music-player-react/README.md

 You can see a live demo of by visiting [this link](https://633f2a07c0a79e054a601ece--superlative-valkyrie-a494da.netlify.app/).

 ## Live Demo
-Watch the project in action through this [demo video].
+Watch the project in action through this [demo video](https://drive.google.com/file/d/1JDJwiOF5zL00cSG3L92z7IoKiksVKyvg/view?usp=sharing).
 There, you will see what you can do when you open the app through the  live link shared above.
 Some of those things are discussed below too, so be sure to check them out.

 ## Project Owner
 **Vincent Makokha**